The White space

 White is colour of Beginnings.
 It represents the space of the blank white page.
-We enter it when we embrace beginnings and enter the unknown.
-Like a thick fog, we must tread carefully to find our way forward.
-Its uncertainties can be frightening, but if we choose to face them, we will find infinite potential.
+We enter it when we enter the unknown, like a thick fog, we must tread carefully to find our way forward as its uncertainties can be frightening.
+Beginnings are fragile.
+It requires an immense amount of trust and patience to overcome the doubts and criticisms that such changes inevitably bring, but if we choose to face them, we will find infinite potential.
+The White Space is a call to embrace all this and enter unknown with courage.

 THE white Calligraphic manuscript

-On the 28th of October, 2011, I put pen to paper on the first blank white page of a beautiful white notebook I had found in Japan one year before.
-When I started writing the White book in New York, it was not 'On the Beginning'.
-It was truly the beginning for me.
+On the 28th of October, 2011, Helene Lundbye Petersen put pen to paper on the first blank white page of a beautiful white notebook She had found in Japan one year before.
+When she began to write, it was not 'On the Beginning'.
+It was truly the beginning for her, and this book initiated her entire work.

 the white Book